michigan-traffic-lab/Ann-Arbor-Intersection-Trajectory-Data/README.md

 > }
 > ```
 ## Data format
 The dataset is formatted into multiple zip files.
-Each zip file contains the vehicle trajectory data within one day.
+Each zip file contains the road user trajectory data within one day.
 ```
 root/
   |-state_ellsworth/